ucsc/site-giving/source/_posts/2018-07-05-electronic-media-pioneers.md

 She hosted student performances that, like her radio show, combined seemingly discordant art forms: video, dance, music.
 The performances included work from the Electronic Music Studio, where Gallant and Rob Schafer (Kresge ‘76, individual major) were part of a circle of students pairing musical creations with other types of performance.

+{% include youtube-player.html id=page.youtubeID-1 %}

 ### Building synopsis

 In the Electronic Music Studio, Schafer and Gallant experimented with feeding video signals through audio synthesizer circuits.
 When they discovered interesting effects, they included them in performances.

 This work continued after they completed their studies.
 They built a machine that could invert hue and brightness and convert black and white into rainbows.
 They could also convert sound waves into abstract shapes.
 Gallant called the device “Synopsis.”

+{% include youtube-player.html id=page.youtubeID-2 %}

 Her first job after UC Santa Cruz was editing video for NBC in Los Angeles.
 She was perhaps the first woman in that job and regularly dealt with coworkers who assumed she couldn’t do the work or would ask her on dates.
 More than 40 years later, she still edits video and speculates she’s done it longer than any other woman in the industry.